Miroslav Kristín

 He previously played in the Slovak Extraliga for MHK Dubnica, HK Dukla Trenčín and MsHK Žilina.
 He also played in the Ligue Magnus in France for Ducs de Dijon from 2005 to 2011.

 Kristín played in the World Junior Ice Hockey Championships in 2001 and 2002 for Slovakia.

-Kristín's younger brother Matej Kristín is a goaltender currently playing for HC Nové Zámky.
+Kristín's younger brother Matej Kristín is a goaltender also currently playing for HK Spartak Dubnica nad Váhom.